 Pro Tip: imagine a single person who you’re talking to, real or fictional, and keep them in mind throughout everything you do, you’ll be amazed at how much easier it makes the process.

 SEO is an acronym for Search Engine Optimization.
-It’s most easily explained as, “the stuff you do to your website in order to show up on the first page of Google searches.”
+It’s most easily explained as, “the stuff you do in order to show up on the first page of Google searches.”

-The name of the game in SEO is having a website with an offer (ex: “buy my stuff”), and then getting people TO your website, so that they can see your offer.
+The name of the game in SEO is having a website with an offer (ex: “buy my stuff”), and then getting people TO your website, so that they can then find your offer.

-For the sake of writing your articles, you don’t need to become an expert in SEO, but it’s important to have an awareness of it so you are not spinning your tires writing articles that nobody cares about.
+For the sake of working with us, you don’t need to become an expert in SEO, but it’s important to have an awareness of it so you are not spinning your tires writing articles that nobody cares about.

-It’s also helpful to see how valuable SEO can be for your work.
+It’s helpful to see how valuable SEO can be for your work.